shutterstock/public-api-javascript-sdk/docs/AudioApi.md

 const api = new sstk.AudioApi();

 const queryParams = {
-  'language': "language_example" // String | Which language the moods will be returned in };
+  'language': "language_example" // String | Which language the instruments will be returned in };

 api.listInstruments(queryParams)